- Get Involved

 Cattleya orchids Photo by Alan Donges

 Adjacent to the Conservatory are other special gardens, each with a distinct theme.
 Our rose garden holds approximately 200 roses with varieties of hybrid teas, floribundas, grandifloras, and climbers, all flowering throughout the growing season.
+The Toledo Zoo’s Horticulture department has prepared an informative video about how to care for your roses year round.
+Whether you are a dedicated gardener or just a homeowner hoping to learn some neat professional tips, this video is sure to give you some great new information and ideas!

 A butterfly garden, located near the rose garden, features plants that attract butterflies and interpretive graphics that inform visitors about the wonders of these marvelous creatures.
 For a quiet moment, step into our secluded formal garden where you’ll be surrounded by an assortment of perennials, annuals, and woody plants.